JohnEarnest/Decker/docs/decker.md

 | `x.print[...x]`            | Display a string `x` to _stdout_.                                                                     |

 Note that `app.exit[]` doesn't do anything in Web-Decker.
 Exposing a button for closing Decker is very handy in locked decks, but you may want to hide or disable it when `sys.platform~"web"`.

+In "kiosk mode", Decker will disable the normal behavior of the _Decker &#8594; Quit_ menu item (or its keyboard shortcut); instead, these user actions will send a `quit` event to the active card, offering Lil scripts the opportunity to intercept them.
+This functionality is intended to make it possible to use Decker to make locked-down displays in public settings where users should not be able to exit the application or to make decks behave more like freestanding applications.
+Exercise caution with this feature: malformed scripts in a locked deck with this feature enabled can get you into a real pickle!
+Kiosk mode is not available for Web-Decker.

 Bits Interface